Aquatic-Symbiosis-Genomics-Project/sponge_annotations/protein_sets/README.md

 # protein sets
 ## braker_porifera.fa.xz
-From a first round of running BRAKER on the collected ASG porifera genomes.
+From running BRAKER on the collected ASG porifera genomes.
 For use with braker/galba they were reheadered to braker3_(increasing number)

-## porifera_uniprot_30_01_2024.fa.xz
+## porifera_uniprot_13_01_2025.fa.xz
 All porifera proteins of UniProt as of 30th of January 2024

 ## Aphrocallistes_vastus.prot.fr.fasta.xz